alexa/ask-sdk-controls/doc/userGuide.md

 # 3. Exploring the HelloWorld (Controls) skill

-The _Hello World (Controls)_ skill is a minimal skill that uses the Controls framework, written in JavaScript.
+The _Hello World (Controls)_ skill is a minimal skill that uses the Controls Framework, written in JavaScript.
 In response to a `LaunchRequest` it says hello and then closes the session.
 See the "Getting Started" section for details on how to create a local copy of the Hello World skill.